Building Inclusive Workplaces.

 This building’s construction, along with many other New York buildings, unfortunately claimed many peoples’ lives.
 This was at the height of the Great Depression and most people were just grateful to have a job, albeit a dangerous one.
 “The pay was good.
-The thing was, you had to be willing to die,” said John Rasenberger, author of High Steel: The Daring Men Who Built the World’s Greatest Skyline.
+The thing was, you had to be willing to die,” said Jim Rasenberger, author of High Steel: The Daring Men Who Built the World’s Greatest Skyline.

 This photo, as well as documenting this seminal building’s construction, is often used as a way for us to reflect on how our attitudes have changed towards safety and how we value human life.
 These workers were hundreds of feet above the ground, not tied on, with little consideration for their safety.
-The photo gives us some insight into what was considered ‘normal’ or ‘acceptable’ at the time.
+The photo gives us some insight into what was considered normal or acceptable at the time.

 There is no doubt that our relationship to the safety of people at work has changed significantly since the 1930s.
 The way we now build these type of buildings is much safer, with the expectation that no one dies or even gets injured during their construction.
-Indeed, our relationship to and definition of safety, at work has shifted in many other significant ways.
+Our relationship to and definition of safety, at work has shifted in many other significant ways.

-But physical safety is only one aspect of what we now understand by the phrase ‘Safety at Work,’ which now includes mental and emotional health, often described as Psychological Safety: We not only seek to do ‘no harm’ to people who work with us, but we aim to send them home having developed in all aspects of their lives.
-Thus, through their experience of work, they are happier and as a result have better lives.
+Physical safety is one aspect of what we now understand by the phrase Safety at Work, which includes mental and emotional health, often described as Psychological Safety.
+We seek to do no harm to people who work with us and we aim to send them home having developed in all aspects of their lives.
+Through their experience of work, they are happier and as a result have better lives.

-I’d love to hear your thoughts.
+I would love to hear your thoughts.